top of page

 -

-Components are available for purchase though not in huge quantities.Some examples: Components available for purchase today: Photovoltaic (PV) solar roofing tiles, cryogenic isocontainers filled with LNG delivered by truck.
-Components not available for purchase today: Solar cells integrated into transparent windows, community deployable small modular nuclear reactors.
-Note: If components are available for purchase today regardless of volume it is assumed production can be ramped up if demand increases.
+What are examples of “Components of the conceptual design that must be available for purchase from worldwide sourcing as of the cutoff date for the competition submission.”
+What are examples that do not meet this test?
+What if components are available for purchase though not in huge quantities.Some examples: Components available for purchase today: Photovoltaic (PV) solar roofing tiles, cryogenic iso containers filled with LNG delivered by truck.
+Components not available for purchase today: Community deployable small modular nuclear reactors.
+Note: If components are available for purchase today regardless of volume it can be used in the submitted designs.
+It can be assumed production can be ramped over time if demand increases.

 -

-Can the pitch video be in a language other than English?As a practical matter the pitch video has to accessible to the judges so it should be in English or have English subtitles.
+Can the pitch video be in a language other than English?As a practical matter the pitch video has to be accessible to the judges so it should be in English or have English subtitles.

 -

 Why, “Designs must be geolocated to an actual parcel of land that can be developed into a community…”?Design to real world conditions is a great learning mechanism as it requires embracing and overcoming non-ideal conditions.
+It challenges to take your project to applicability in the real world.

 -